tomwillfixit/swarm-test-cluster/README.md

 Using 2 tools from the Docker ecosystem (Machine and Swarm) we can create a scalable test environment in AWS and seamlessly scale our tests across a Swarm cluster.

-I'll put a number of "Checkpoints" into this tutorial which will help break the significant steps into smaller chunks.
+This walkthrough will include a number of "Checkpoints" which will help break the significant steps into smaller chunks.
 If you hit a Checkpoint and everything has worked as expected then continue to the next step.
 If you hit issues before reaching a Checkpoint then check for a solution in [Troubleshooting](Troubleshooting.md) before continuing.

+There are a number of areas of enhancement that will become apparent as you work through the manual steps.
+These will be added to [Enhancements] (Enhancements.md).

 ## Background